 Read on to get my recipe for Instant Pot Garlic Pork & Kale…

-Instant Pot Garlic Pork and Kale Recipe
+Instant Pot Pork Recipe with Garlic and Kale

 I have been playing around with this Garlicky Pork Shoulder & Greens Recipe from Williams Sonoma for about 6 months.
 It’s an amazing recipe, and I think I have converted it to the Instant Pot in the best way (this is based on probably about 24 different tries).
 It makes about 6 servings (but really it can be more or less depending on how much pork shoulder you use and how much your family members eat in one sitting).
 Enjoy!